joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Insert for left camera
   Page Up for right camera
   U-Beam profile for path loft
+  Slice individual parts in current file into separate gcode files

 Fixed
   Renaming the current file, switching projects, then reopening project via the recent projects menu